goelujjawal/Uber-rides-prediction/README.md

 # Uber-rides-prediction

-Pedict the number of rides of an uber.
+Pedict the number of rides of an uber